OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 * A permanent connnection to the server is needed (reliable internet connection).
 * This option will work on various computers and operating systems (Linux/Win/Mac).

+### Option D: ORFS docker images in a docker container on your computer
+* same requirements as with Options B

 ## Install Option A: OpenROAD Flow Scripts (ORFS) on your computer
 * This guide is a list of shell commands with some short explanations and weblinks.
 * This was tested on a freshly installed Ubuntu LTS 24.04.1.